jessecambon/tidygeocoder/cran-comments.md

 ## Notes

-- RE the NOTE, the DOI is reserved and will become active once released.
+- RE the inactive Zenodo URL, this DOI is reserved and will become active once released.